RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ### 4. Input File
-Depending on the content of the simulation, the preprocess may want to be interactive.
-In some cases, you want the workflow to automatically perform subsequent operations.
+Depending on the nature of the simulation, you may want preprocessing to be done interactively before the workflow is run, but you may want the workflow to automatically perform subsequent operations after the solver.

 WHEEL uploads a file at run time as __input data__ for the workflow.
 Provides the source component to handle.